-Do you have knots in your stomach?
-Do you process anxiety and stress in your gut, or have digestive issues?
+Do you have knots in your stomach, process anxiety and stress in your gut or have digestive issues?

 The gut is a HUGE and very complicated topic.
 This post is meant to be a signal in the dark, a stopping point where you might glimpse a piece or two of your own unique “gut” puzzle; and I’ll give you a self-help abdominal release technique you can use to begin chipping away at the tension in your belly.

 While this self-help work can be extremely beneficial, if possible I highly recommend that you find someone in your area who does Mayan Abdominal Massage.
 My entire abdominal region has never felt so light, free and spacious as it did after a massage with someone who specializes in this work.

 Before I teach you today’s technique I have a question for you:

 I had horrible digestive issues for nearly 20 years that often meant I opted out of parties, excused myself from dates and hermitted at home even though I wanted to be around people because it was preferable to be alone than put a fake smile on my face and pretend I felt “normal” when I was really in a lot of pain.

 The KEY (for me) to healing my gut wasn’t releasing the fascia in my abdomen.